-Editor’s note: This is the first of an occasional series where we “get under the hood” of some great records to see what makes them run so well.
+Editor’s note: This was the first of an occasional series, from a few years back, where we “get under the hood” of some great records to see what makes them run so well.
+It seemed a good time to re-visit it.
 Scott Freiman is our uniquely qualified guide, having built a worldwide following doing the same for Beatle albums.

 Donald Fagen and Walter Becker had formed Steely Dan as a band in the early seventies, serving as the group’s principal songwriters.
 They combined their love of rhythm and blues with their deep appreciation of jazz.
 They weren’t a rock band with horns or a jazz fusion band.
 Steely Dan was something different and unique — a rock band that used jazz harmonies.